-

 APOLLO:

-Apollo's name.
-He was the god of archery, healing,
+mythology, this is the name of a god of archery, healing,

 light, poetry, prophecy, music, and the sun.
-He was the
+He is the

 son of Zeus and Leto, and the twin brother of